avery-mr/burndownForWhat/SQL_TESTING.md

 **Description:** List of locations where users can go to climb **Fields:**
 - 'LocationID' INT PRIMARY KEY: LocationID for each unique location
-- 'Name' VARCHAR NON NULL: Name of climbing location
+- 'Name' VARCHAR UNIQUE NON NULL: Name of climbing location
 - 'Type' VARCHAR NON NULL: type of climbing location (gym, bouldering, sport, traditional, ice, mixed, etc.)
+- 'AverageRating' INT CHECK (AverageRating BETWEEN 1 AND 10): Overall average of user ratings
-- 'Rating' INT CHECK (Rating BETWEEN 1 AND 10): User-provided ratings of the location
+- 'UserRating' INT CHECK (UserRating BETWEEN 1 AND 10): User-provided ratings of the location
 - 'Notes' TEXT: User-written notes about the location

+**Tests:**
 - Use case name:
 	- Search for a climbing Location by type
 - Description:
 	- Verify that user can find a Location for their desired type of climbing